mrk992/SalsaTest/README.md

 ---

-## 🧾 Design Clarifications
+## 📋 Design Clarifications

-This project follows a lightweight **hexagonal architecture** for separation of concerns, though the folder structure has been simplified by omitting detailed `port/adapter` layers, in order to keep the implementation lean for a technical test and MVP scope.

-The **ranking logic** uses the **Strategy pattern**, allowing new ranking rules to be added easily without modifying existing code.
-Rule priority is configurable via application properties.

-Salary filtering supports both "greater than or equal to" and range queries (e.g., searching with `salary=1000` will match offers with `maxSalary >= 1000`).

-Error handling is basic (bean validation + 400) and does not include a global exception handler due to time constraints.
-A typical error handler in Spring Boot uses `@ControllerAdvice` + `@ExceptionHandler`.
+- Used a **clean architecture inspired by hexagonal**.
+Avoided full port/adapter complexity for MVP simplicity.
+- **Ranking** is implemented with the **Strategy pattern**.
+Rules are easy to add and reorder via config.
+- Salary filtering uses `maxSalary >= salary`.
+Example: `salary=1500` matches offers with up to `maxSalary=2000`.
+- Global error handler (`@ControllerAdvice`) was not included due to time limits.
+- Preloaded data with `data.sql` for demo.
+In future, **Liquibase** or **Flyway** would be preferred.

-The optional background workers were not implemented, but the intended approach would be to queue ranking calculations when offers are created, and store ranked results in a cache like Redis to speed up searches.
+- Background workers were not implemented, but plan is to cache rankings post-creation for fast searches.

-**Scalability**: The system supports pagination, filtering, stateless JWT auth (for horizontal scaling), Redis-based rate limiting, and a modular structure that allows easy integration with scalable tools like Elasticsearch, Kafka, or distributed caches.
+- System is designed for scalability: pagination, stateless JWT auth, Redis rate limiting, modular logic.

 ---